pippim/pippim.github.io/index.md

 with the page buttons, <kbd>Home</kbd>, <kbd>About</kbd>, etc. With trial and error however those problems were solved too.

-This is the first website Pippim created.
+This is the first website {{ site.title }} created.
 The somewhat naive initial estimate was it would take a weekend to create.
 That estimate was back on October 16, 2021 and today is November 16, 2021.
 The moral of the story is: *"It may take longer than expected